The Best Rain & Wind Gear in the World!

 Even rain gear from the big-name outdoor stores is generally no match for Alaska weather.
 All the fancy, high-tech fabrics that are advertised as being “breathable and moisture-wicking,” simply fail in the brutal beatings of the 49th state.
 Such fabrics get totally saturated and turn into little more than a wet rag…fast!
 As I always stress with my guide service clients, while one can purchase generic, or even off-brands of base and middle layers of clothing to save a few bucks, do not skimp on a shell layer…that is, wind and rain gear!
 Don’t forget, the biggest killer of all in the outdoors, especially places like Alaska, is not grizzly bear attacks and such, but rather, hypothermia…which can set in very fast, even in relatively warm conditions.
 Getting soaked to the bone in a rainstorm, and then being blasted by high winds, will suck the body heat out you and leave you for dead very quickly, and when least expected.
 Thus, one of your best lines of defense is heavy-duty, no-nonsense rain gear.

 I’ve used a lot of different brands of rain gear over the years…and I have paid the price for doing so!
 I think I’m still thawing out and recovering from nerve damage I experienced from hypothermic events caused by lousy wind and rain protection.
-Being older and wiser now, there is only one line of rain gear that I personally use and recommend to folks: Grundéns (who also manufacture many of the same products under the Gage brand name) For Alaskans, Grundéns are to rain gear what Xtratufs are to footwear.
+Being older and wiser now, there are only one a few lines of rain gear that I personally use and recommend to folks: Grundéns (who also manufacture many of the same products under the Gage brand name) and Helly Hansen.
+For Alaskans, Grundéns are to rain gear what Xtratufs are to footwear.
 For many, especially those in coastal regions where it rains for weeks on end at times, and, for those who work in the fishing industry, or simply spend most of their time in the outdoors, Grundéns are essential apparel.
 Many Alaskans practically live in their Grundéns and Xtratufs.
 In fact, just as the town of Kodiak Alaska celebrated Xtratuf boots by making them the theme of one of their annual Crab Festivals, they did the same with Grundéns.